arielherself/espresso/README.md

 Worries about the direction of <strong>Italy’s</strong> new hard-right [coalition government](https://te.arielherself.xyz/europe/2022/09/15/italys-probable-next-government-contains-many-tensions) deepened after Lorenzo Fontana was elected the new speaker of the lower house of Italy’s parliament.
 The MP from the Northern League is known for his eurosceptic views and admiration for Russia’s president, Vladimir Putin.
 On Wednesday a politician who collects fasicst memorabilia was elected president of the senate.

 Amid rising tensions on the <strong>Korean peninsula</strong> the north fired a short-range ballistic missile off its east coast, the latest in a series of [such launches](https://te.arielherself.xyz/asia/2022/09/22/kim-jong-un-considers-devolving-power-over-his-nuclear-arsenal).
 The country also buzzed the heavily militarised border with the south with fighter jets and fired 170 artillery rounds into the “sea buffer” zones off the coast.
-South Korean president Yoon Suk-yeol denounced the “provocations”.
+South Korea’s president, Yoon Suk-yeol, denounced the “provocations”.

 <strong>Fact of the day:</strong> 1,982 tonnes, an estimate for the record-breaking quantity of cocaine produced in 2020.
 [Read the full story](https://te.arielherself.xyz/leaders/2022/10/12/joe-biden-is-too-timid-it-is-time-to-legalise-cocaine).